-Through the course of her freshman year, Jade continued many of the service activities she was involved with throughout high school, including tutoring elementary school students with Preston-Taylor Ministries and mentoring girls from her high school, M. L. King Magnet, with the L.I.F.E.
-Project.
-Additionally, she was able to become a mentor for In Full Motion, an ACT preparation program designed to improve the ACT scores of underprivileged Nashville students and prepare them for college.
-With Girl Scouts Project L.E.A.D., a program that assigns college female students as Girl Scout leaders to youth in rural and urban, at-risk communities, she became a Girl Scout leader for middle school girls at Smithson-Craighead Academy.
-Being a former Girl Scout and recipient of the Girl Scout Silver and Gold Awards, Jade was able to use what the Girl Scout community shared with her and give it back to others.
+Through the course of her freshman year, Jade continued many of the service activities she was involved with throughout high school, including tutoring elementary school students with the Preston-Taylor Ministries after-school enrichment program and mentoring girls from her high school, Martin Luther King, Jr. Magnet, with Vanderbilt’s L.I.F.E.
+Project mentor organization.
+Additionally, she served as an academic tutor for In Full Motion, a nonprofit designed to improve the ACT scores of underprivileged Nashville students and prepare them for college.
+With Girl Scouts Project L.E.A.D., a program that recruits college students to become Girl Scout leaders and serve troops in rural and urban communities, she became a Girl Scout leader for middle school girls at Smithson-Craighead Academy.
+Being a former Girl Scout and recipient of the Girl Scout Silver and Gold Awards, Jade was able to use what the Girl Scout community shared with her and ultimately, give it back to other girls.
 At the end of her freshman year, Jade was blessed with the amazing opportunity through the Ingram Scholarship Program to empower middle and high school African American and Hispanic girls of Chicago’s at-risk, gang-infested communities by teaching them hip hop dance.
-She conducted this project with Enlace Chicago, a gang intervention organization, and Lawndale Community Church.
+She conducted this project with Lawndale Community Church and Enlace Chicago, a gang intervention organization.